 ESA is first and foremost a fundraising event.
 We ask you to remember any time you are on stream your attitude directly impacts the amount we raise for the cause.
 If you show an upbeat, charity positive attitude then the viewers at home respond to that and will donate to the cause.

-If possible, please print and bring your receipt from the web store for your ticket and t-shirt.
-This will allow for the quickest sign in process.
+Please have your ID (passport, driving licence, or other government issued identity card which shows date of birth) ready to collect your badge.
 Badge collection will be within the event lobby the first floor (up the wide stairs) and on the left.
 Please be patient, there may be a queue.

 Your sign in and merch collection will be recorded electronically and you will be issued your badge and any pre-ordered goods.

-ESA crew will regularly patrol the event space to ensure all attendees are signed in.
+ESA crew will regularly patrol the event space to ensure all attendees are wearing their badges.

 Check in is on the ground floor immediately on the left when you enter the hotel.
 If you want every person in your room to be able to check in separately, the person who made the booking should email email@example.com with the real names of all guests.
 The hotel has 16 floors accessed via 3 elevators, with direct access to the event space from the elevators.